Uvacoder/woodwork-projects/cutoffbin/README.md

-This is a relatively small size for cutoff store - ideal for small shops.
+This is a relatively small size for a cutoff store - ideal for small shops.

 Originally I planned to not use a bottom for it so the plan shows an open bottom.
 But the floor in my shop is quite uneven, so pretty soon after